night-ghost/minimosd-extra/README.md

 * fixed panel size for all distances
 * fixed GPS icon for RTK modules

+v848
+* fixed bug with BatteryPercent in percent mode

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835